znuny/manual/source/admin/automation/ticket_notification/index.rst

     Filter Settings

-* Ticket Filter - Use ticket attitude to determine if the notification applies to this ticket.
+* Ticket Filter - Use ticket attributes to determine if the notification applies to this ticket.
 * Article Filter - A filter for the article create an event.
 Only the article create event will respect these filter items.

 Recipients Groups Settings